-During the first workshop day, participants will be introduced to the concept of Design Thinking and will explore a series of resources (articles & videos) as they begin exploration of the process.
-With a emphasis on the mindset, philosophy, and purpose of design thinking, participants will develop a solid understanding of both the “why” and “what” of Design Thinking.
+During the first workshop day, participants will be introduced to the concept of Design Thinking and will engage in the Design Thinking Process to experience the framework first-hand.
+With an emphasis on the mindset, philosophy, and purpose of design thinking, participants will develop a solid understanding of both the why and the what of Design Thinking.
 Further, participants will engage in mini hands-on design challenges and will begin to develop their own design challenges for classroom use.

 As an instructor and presenter, Greg brings a dynamic and thoughtful approach to technology integration with an emphasis on the powerful nature of how these devices can be used in the hands of students to reveal unique perspectives, understanding, and capabilities.
-Greg is an authorized Google Education Trainer and has presented at Google’s Global Education Summit, ISTE, MassCue, NCSS, MASCD, and the EdTechTeacher iPad Summits on topics ranging from the integration of social media in the classroom to collaboration with mobile devices.
-He blogs regularly at The History 2.0 Classroom as well as Free Technology for Teachers.
-Greg holds a degree in Sociology from St. Anselm College in Manchester, NH where he was also a four year scholarship basketball player and team captain.”
+Greg is an authorized Google Education Trainer and has presented at Google’s Global Education Summit, ISTE, MassCue, NCSS, MASCD, and the EdTechTeacher Summits.

 Brought to you by EdTechTeacher / Website by risingT, Media and Marketing